Agent Vm

 /var/lib/microvm-bundles/<hostName>/secrets(0755 root:root). - For

-projectRootexists (0755 luxus:users).
+projectRootexists on the host (0755 luxus:users).

 Guest side: mount and export